arista-eosplus/ansible-training/modules/module3/3-0-templates/README.md

 > Note: Markdown files can be rendered visually as HTML

-At this point, with 3 small tasks, you have an OS report on all the EOS devices in your network.
+At this point, with 3 small tasks, you have a report on all the EOS devices in your network.
 This is a simple example but the principle remains as you expand upon the capabilities.
 For example, you can build status reports and dashboards that rely on the output of device show commands.

 Ansible provides the tools and methods to extend network automation beyond configuration management to more robust capabilities, such as, generating documentation and or reports.